Battle of Cape St. Vincent (1780): Order of battle

 None of the listed sources give an accurate accounting of the ships in Rodney's fleet at the time of the action.
-Robert Beatson lists the composition of the fleet at its departure from England, and notes which ships separated to go to the West Indies, as well as those detached to return the prizes captured on 8 January to England.
+Robert Beatson lists the composition of the fleet at its departure from England, and notes which ships separated to go to the West Indies, as well as those detached to England to return the prizes captured on 8 January.
 He does not list two ships (Dublin and Shrewsbury, identified in despatches reprinted by Syrett) that were separated from the fleet on 13 January.
 Furthermore, HMS Prince William is sometimes misunderstood to have been part of the prize escort back to England, but she was present at Gibraltar after the action.
 Beatson also fails to list a number of frigates, including Apollo, which played a key role in the capture of Monarca.